yanwenywan/typst-packages/dndcampaign/0.1.0/campaign.typ

 // or any other colour you want, on you if it looks bad :)
 // The colours recommended are:
 // phbgreen, phbcyan, phbmauve, phbtan, dmglavender, dmgcoral, dmgslategrey (-ay), dmglilac
+//
+// Parameters:
+// - colour: the theme colour
 #let setThemeColour(colour) = {
   context themeColour.update(colour)
 }